History of Washington, D.C.: Home rule

 The District elects a delegate to the House of Representatives who has the usual rights of House membership, such as seniority and committee membership, except that the delegate cannot formally vote.
 The Twenty-third Amendment to the United States Constitution, ratified on March 29, 1961, gives the people a voice in the electoral college of the size of the smallest state (three votes).

 In 1973, Congress passed the District of Columbia Home Rule Act, ceding some of its power over the city to a new, directly elected city council and mayor.
 Walter Washington became the first elected mayor of Washington, D.C.

 The first 4.6 mi of the Washington Metro subway system opened on March 27, 1976, following years of acrimonious battles with Congress over funding and highway construction, including a rejected proposal to build a north-central freeway.
 The Washington Metropolitan Area Transit Authority was created in 1973 through a merger of several local bus companies.
 Several new Metro stations such as Friendship Heights, Van Ness, Gallery Place, Columbia Heights, U Street, and Navy Yard – Ballpark eventually became catalysts for commercial development.
-The Kennedy Center opened and several new museums and historical monuments on and around the National Mall.
+The John F. Kennedy Center for the Performing Arts opened in 1971.
+Around the same time, several new museums and historical monuments opened on and around the National Mall.

 In 1978 Congress sent the District of Columbia Voting Rights Amendment to the states for ratification.
 This amendment would have granted the District representation in the House, Senate, and Electoral College as if it were a state.
 The proposed amendment had a seven-year limit for ratification, and only sixteen states ratified it in this period.